rmiravalles/ckaprep/README.md

 # CKA Exam Study Notes

-I've had this repository for 2 years now.
-I sat for the exam and failed.
-I gave up my pursuit to take the CKA certification, but now I'm back.
+Hello!

+This is a repository to share my CKA learning journey.

 Here I'll share my study notes, the resources used, and the labs taken.

-I plan to sit for the exam some time around the end of October.
+I plan to sit for the exam some time around the end of November.

 ## Resources